Description

 Skin care

 For care of dry skin, rough skin and sun-burnt skin, this oil replenishes the same natural nutrients of the sebum and makes the skin smooth.
-It increases the metabolism of the skin and supplies moisture to the skin, increases tautness, and the skin remains both beautiful and youthful.
+It increases the metabolism of the skin and supplies moisture, increasing firmness, so the skin remains both beautiful and youthful.
 It blocks ultraviolet rays and combats blotches and freckles.
-Also, for skin care after shaving, this is perfect as an after-shave lotion.
-In our skin, there is a certain oil content that is derived from the epidermis cells and that oil is secreted from the hair glands and the water content secreted from the sweat glands is mixed with the oil on the surface of the skin to create a moisture barrier.
-This means that the skin is protected from the air.
+Also, for skin care after shaving, it is perfect as an after-shave lotion.

 Camellia oil as a skin-care cosmetic has the following attributes: